Tayyabs

 Admittedly, my review may have been swayed by the particularly good looking waiter.

-This place is fantastic, we went as a large group and the staff were very accommodating.
+Best curry I have ever tasted - This place is fantastic, we went as a large group and the staff were very accommodating.
 I couldn't believe what good value it was too (helped by the BYOB factor).
 I have tried to go a couple of times since, but it is always packed to the rafters.

-Keywords: Curry
+Tags: Curry

-...and that Lizzie M. person bagged the entire text of what I was going say.
+The tap water was free... - ...and that Lizzie M. person bagged the entire text of what I was going say.
 Travesty ;(

-Keywords: nice lamb chops, nice rice,
+Tags: , nice lamb chops, nice rice

-I love Tayyabs.
+Eat on the cheap - I love Tayyabs.
 The lamb chops are delicious, worth the trip out east alone, but on my last visit we tried the Tindi Masala, pumpkin curry.
 The pumpkin pieces were juicy and bursting with flavour, with just a hint of sweetness.
 I've been thinking about it ever since.

 The rather unappetisingly named 'dry meat' is anything but - amazingly tender pieces of lamb cooked down to a gorgeously rich and unctuous dish.